liammertens/water-resource-management/README.md

-# water-resource-management
+# Multi-criteria Reinforcement Learning for Water Resource Management
 Evaluation of state-of-the art MORL algorithms implemented in [morl-baselines](https://github.com/LucasAlegre/morl-baselines).
 The environment for evaluation is the water-reservoir environment of [MO-gym](https://github.com/Farama-Foundation/MO-Gymnasium).

-#...
+Tested algorithms are Pareto Conditioned Networks and GPI-LS.
+Read the [paper](https://www.overleaf.com/read/ktkrbfwcpgjd) for detailed overview of research done.